SwiftWinds/yassb/README.md

 > Yet another simple StringBuilder

+> Useful if you want to log to a string instead of the console

 Please consider following this project's author, [SwiftWinds](https://github.com/SwiftWinds), and starring the project to show your ❤️ and support.

 ## Installation